devboloji/Infinix-Hackintosh-Opencore-Guide/README.md

 - 1.Search and Download Olarila BigSur or Monterey .raw from [Here](https://www.olarila.com/topic/6278-hackintosh-and-macintosh-olarila-vanilla-images-macos/)the latest version of bigsur is 11.6.7 and for Monterey is 12.3.1
 - 2.Download etcher from [here](https://www.balena.io/etcher/)
 - 3.Make Usb bootable (Flash the Sdcard) using Etcher and olarila bigsur.
-- 4.mount the efi of Sdcard or bootable drive.You can watch about mounting the efi in windows[Youtube](https://www.youtube.com/watch?v=-XwKjS6hbwQ) just watch how to select the olarila image from the website and mounting the efi
+- 4.mount the efi of Sdcard or bootable drive.
 - For mac users use Opencore Configurator.app official [here](https://mackie100projects.altervista.org/download-opencore-configurator/)
 - 5.Delete the default EFI folder which is in bootable usb
 - 6.and paste the Efi to USB.
 Download Efi [here](https://github.com/devboloji/Infinix-Hackintosh-Guide-Opencore)